Associate Professor of Applied Linguistics

 Chatwara Suwannamai Duran, also known as Oui Duran, specializes in language and literacy and the relationship between migration and multilingualism.
 She is interested in exploring movement of people, languages, cultures, ideas and goods across national boundaries and their resulting linguistic diversity and literacies.
 Her work aims to advocate the voice of the minoritized, especially immigrant and refugee families.

-As a qualitative researcher, I utilize multiple ethnographic methods to approach social, cultural, and historical constructs of migration and multilingualism.
-I draw on theoretical insights of applied linguistics, sociolinguistics, literacy studies, and educational anthropology.
-I explore how the contradictory ideologies of language between the sending and the receiving countries complicate the lived experiences, language and literacy development, and learning trajectories of immigrant and refugee families.
-Recently, my research interest and commitment have culminated into Language and Literacy in Refugee Families (Palgrave Macmillan, 2017).
+As a qualitative researcher, she utilizes multiple ethnographic methods to approach social, cultural and historical constructs of migration and multilingualism.
+Drawing on theoretical insights of applied linguistics, sociolinguistics, literacy studies and educational anthropology, she explores how the contradictory ideologies of language between the sending and the receiving countries complicate the lived experiences, language and literacy development and learning trajectories of immigrant and refugee families.
+Recently, her research interest and commitment have culminated into "Language and Literacy in Refugee Families" (Palgrave Macmillan, 2017).
 The book examines how the Karenni refugee families’ (originally from Burma/Myanmar) language and literacy practices are shaped by their multiple migrations, contested ideologies of language, generational differences, and the current technology advancement.

 - Ph.D., Arizona State University, Curriculum and Instruction/Language and Literacy